athunsam62-lang/breakout-vm-penetration-test/README.md

-# breakout-vm-penetration-test
-A penetration test report detailing root access on the Breakout VM by exploiting a misconfigured Linux Capability on a tar binary.
+# Privilege Escalation Report: Exploiting Linux Capabilities

-1. Executive Summary
+## 1. Executive Summary
-The target machine was successfully compromised.
-Initial access was obtained through a web-based shell exposed via Usermin.
-Full administrative privileges (root) were later achieved by exploiting a misconfigured Linux Capability assigned to the tar binary, specifically cap_dac_read_search, which allowed bypassing standard file permission restrictions.
+The target system was successfully compromised by establishing initial access through an exposed Webmin web shell.
+Following this, full root administrative privileges were secured by exploiting a misconfigured Linux Capability assigned to a localized `tar` executable.
+Specifically, the `cap_dac_read_search` capability allowed the bypassing of Discretionary Access Control (DAC) file permission policies, leading to complete system compromise.

-2. Tools Used
+## 2. Tools Utilized
-Browser (Firefox/Chrome): Used to access the Usermin Web Shell on port 20000.
+* **Web Browser:** Used to interact with and gain access via the Webmin Web Shell (port 20000).
-Linux Command Line (Bash): Used for system enumeration and exploitation.
+* **Bash (Linux Command Line):** The primary interface for system enumeration and executing the privilege escalation chain.
-Getcap: Used to identify binaries with elevated Linux Capabilities.
+* **getcap:** Utilized to scan the filesystem for binaries with elevated Linux Capabilities.
-Tar: Exploited to bypass Discretionary Access Control (DAC) restrictions.
+* **tar:** The vulnerable binary abused to bypass DAC restrictions and package restricted files.
-Cat: Used to read sensitive files and capture final flags.
+* **cat:** Used to read the final extracted flags and sensitive files.

-3. Step-by-Step Exploitation Process
+## 3. Step-by-Step Exploitation Process

-Step 1: Initial Access & Enumeration
+### Step 1: Initial Access & System Enumeration
-After gaining shell access as the cyber user through the web shell, system enumeration began to identify privilege escalation opportunities.
+After securing an initial shell as the unprivileged `cyber` user, basic system enumeration was conducted to map out potential privilege escalation vectors.

-Command: id

-Result: Confirmed current user was cyber.

-Command: sudo -l
+* **Command:** `whoami`
+    * *Result:* Verified the active session was running as the `cyber` user.
+* **Command:** `sudo -l`
-Result: sudo was not installed, eliminating sudo-based privilege escalation.
+    * *Result:* The `sudo` utility was not installed on the system, eliminating any sudo-based escalation paths.

-Command:
+### Step 2: Vulnerability Discovery (Linux Capabilities)
+Since traditional SUID binary enumeration did not yield any viable paths, the focus shifted toward analyzing Linux Capabilities assigned to system binaries.

+* **Command:** ```bash
-/sbin/getcap -r / 2>/dev/null
+    getcap -r / 2>/dev/null
-Discovery:
-Found a custom tar binary located at:
-/home/cyber/tar

-With the capability:

-cap_dac_read_search=ep
-Technical Analysis:

-The cap_dac_read_search capability permits the binary to:

-Bypass file read permission checks
-Traverse directories regardless of ownership or permissions Access restricted files such as those inside /root

-This created a significant privilege escalation vector.
+    ```
+    * *Discovery:* Located a custom `tar` executable at `/home/cyber/tar` assigned the following capability: `cap_dac_read_search=ep`.

+**Technical Analysis:**
+The `cap_dac_read_search` capability grants a binary the authority to bypass standard file read permissions and directory execution (search) checks.
+Essentially, this allowed the custom `tar` binary to read and archive restricted files—such as those located in the `/root` directory—regardless of the `cyber` user's actual permissions.
+This represents a critical privilege escalation vector.

-Step 3: Privilege Escalation Exploitation
+### Step 3: Exploitation via Archiving

-The vulnerable tar binary was used to archive sensitive root-owned directories.

-Command:
+The misconfigured `tar` binary was weaponized to package the contents of the restricted root home directory into an archive stored in a globally writable location.

+* **Command:** ```bash
     /home/cyber/tar -cvf /tmp/rootdir.tar /root
-Explanation:
+    ```

-This command created an archive of the /root directory, bypassing permission restrictions due to the assigned capability.
+    * *Explanation:* This execution successfully bypassed system permission checks and created a compressed archive of the `/root` directory inside the `/tmp` folder.

-Step 4: Extracting Sensitive Data
+### Step 4: Extracting Sensitive Data

-Once the archive was created, it was extracted into a readable location.

-Command:
+With the archive successfully generated in a directory accessible to our current user, the contents were extracted to reveal the restricted files.

+* **Command:** ```bash
     tar -xvf /tmp/rootdir.tar -C /tmp/

-This exposed the contents of root’s home directory.
+    ```
+    * *Result:* The `/root` directory's contents were successfully unpacked into `/tmp/root`, making them readable by the `cyber` user.

-Step 5: Retrieving the Root Flag
+### Step 5: Retrieving the Root Flag

-The final objective was completed by reading the root flag.
+The exploitation chain was finalized by reading the target objective file.

-Command:
+* **Command:** ```bash
     cat /tmp/root/root.txt
-Result:
-Successfully retrieved the root flag, confirming full system compromise.
-4. Security Issues Identified
-Misconfigured Linux Capabilities on a non-standard tar binary Excessive privilege assignment (cap_dac_read_search) Sensitive administrative directories exposed through capability abuse Lack of proper privilege restriction
+    ```
+    * *Result:* The root flag was successfully read, verifying full access to root-level data.

-5. Impact Assessment
+## 4. Impact Assessment

-This vulnerability allowed:
+This misconfiguration represents a critical security failure.
+The vulnerability permitted:
+* Complete bypass of file read restrictions.

-Unauthorized access to restricted root files
+* Unauthorized extraction of restricted root files.
-Full privilege escalation
-Disclosure of sensitive system information
+* Disclosure of highly sensitive system information.
-Complete compromise of the machine
+* Total compromise of the target machine's data integrity.

-6. Recommendations
+## 5. Remediation Recommendations

-To mitigate similar vulnerabilities:
+To patch this vulnerability and mitigate similar threats, it is recommended to:

-Remove unnecessary capabilities from binaries: setcap -r /home/cyber/tar
-Restrict execution of custom binaries
-Regularly audit file capabilities: getcap -r / 2>/dev/null
+1. Remove the excessive capability from the binary using the following command: `setcap -r /home/cyber/tar`.
-Apply least privilege principles
+2. Regularly audit system binaries using `getcap` to ensure least privilege principles are strictly enforced.
-Monitor unusual binary permissions and ownership
-7. Conclusion

-The Breakout VM was successfully exploited through:

-Web shell access via Usermin
-Enumeration of Linux Capabilities
-Discovery of a vulnerable tar binary
-Abuse of cap_dac_read_search
-Extraction of root-owned files
-Retrieval of the root flag

-This demonstrates how improper Linux Capability configurations can provide attackers with powerful alternatives to traditional SUID-based privilege escalation.

-Step 2: Identifying the Vulnerability (Linux Capabilities) Traditional privilege escalation methods such as SUID binary enumeration were unsuccessful, so Linux Capabilities were investigated.